Public Law Partner, Paris

 Paul was managing partner of the firm’s Paris office from 2010 to 2016.

-Paul is ranked as a leading lawyer in all major professional directories, such as The Legal 500, IFLR1000 or Chambers quoting that he is “one of the brightest lawyers in the market”, a “key industry player” and “a real negotiator – able to turn a situation around and win the case”.
-Interviewees comment on his “personal charisma”, “strategic vision”, “style innovative”, "extreme excellence and precision of his legal reasoning”, “connections with the major players” or “level of access to key decision-makers that is astonishing”.
+Paul is ranked as a leading lawyer in all major professional directories, such as The Legal 500, IFLR1000 or Chambers quoting that he is “one of the brightest lawyers in the market”.
+He shows "great creativity and possesses incredible legal expertise that finds solutions whatever the problem" and “a real negotiator – able to turn a situation around and win the case”.
+Interviewees comment on his “personal charisma”, “strategic vision”, “style innovative” or “level of access to key decision-makers that is astonishing”.

 Additionally, he is listed in Legal 500’s “Hall of Fame” for overall excellence in the Administrative and Public Law category (Only 80 French lawyers are listed across all categories).